Orly

 What This Route Really Costs (Including the Costs Nobody Mentions)

-Public transport is the cheapest way to cover this distance by a wide margin, priced per person.
-The Magical Shuttle sits a notch above that, still per person, but comfortable and direct.
-Taxis and private transfers cost more upfront but are priced per vehicle — which is exactly why a family or group often ends up paying less per head with a transfer than with several individual train or shuttle tickets.
+Public transport is by a large margin the cheapest option for travelling this distance, as it is charged on a per-person basis.
+The Magical Shuttle is a little more upscale, although it is also charged on a per-person basis, and it is both comfortable and direct.
+Taxis and private transfers may seem more expensive at first, but since they are priced per vehicle,t a family or group often ends up paying less per person when using a transfer than when buying several separate train or shuttle tickets.

 Mistakes to Avoid on the Orly → Disneyland Paris Journey

-Getting thrown by the terminal names.
-Orly's terminals were renamed Orly 1 through 4 in 2019.
-If your booking confirmation or pickup instructions reference the old West or South names, double-check which numbered terminal that now means.
+The problem with the old terminal names.
+In 2019, the terminals at Orly were renamed Orly 1 to Orly 4.
+So if your booking confirmation or pickup instructions refer to the previous West or South names, check which numbered terminal those old names correspond to.

-Leaving the return trip too tight.
-If you're relying on the Magical Shuttle to get back to Orly for a flight, allow generous time before check-in — shared shuttles don't wait for stragglers.
+Make the journey back have a very tight schedule.
+When you use the Magical Shuttle to get back to Orly for a flight, leave plenty of time before check-in, since the shared shuttles do not wait for late passengers.

 FAQ

-Is there a direct train from Orly Airport to Disneyland Paris?
+Is there a direct train available from Orly Airport to Disneyland Paris?

-No. The most practical rail route uses Metro Line 14 into central Paris, changing at Châtelet onto the RER A, which runs directly to Marne-la-Vallée–Chessy station at the resort.
+On the contrary, the most practical rail route is to take Metro Line 14 into central Paris and then change at Châtelet for the RER A, which goes directly to Marne-la-Vallée–Chessy station at the resort.

-How much does a taxi cost from Orly to Disneyland Paris?
+What is the fare for a taxi from Orly to Disneyland Paris?

-Taxis on this route often offer a flat fare rather than a metered one, since the trip runs outside the standard Paris zone — worth confirming with the driver before setting off.
+On this route, taxis usually charge a fixed rate rather than using a meter since the journey is outside the normal Paris zone – it's worth checking this point with the driver before leaving.

-Which Orly terminal do I need for the Magical Shuttle?
+What Orly terminal should I use for the Magical Shuttle?

-Pickup points are at marked stops at the Orly terminals; since the 2019 renaming, check whether your booking refers to the old West/South terminal names or the current numbered ones.
+The pickup points are at the marked stops at the Orly terminals; after the 2019 renaming, check whether your booking uses the previous West/South terminal names or the current numerical ones.

 Is Orly or CDG closer to Disneyland Paris?

-Orly is the closer of the two, at roughly 45–50 km, making it the shorter drive if you have a choice of arrival airport.
+Orly is closer, at roughly 45–50 km, making it the shorter drive if you have a choice of arrival airport.

 How long does a private transfer from Orly to Disneyland Paris take?